ZoBoRf/ZILCH-How-to/README.md

 * `zork2freq.xzap`

-The frequent words file defines the word frquency table with the 96 most common words:
+The frequent words file defines the word frequency table with the 96 most common words:

 ```
         .FSTR FSTR?1,"the "        ;1642      821